wannabeOG/ExpertNet-Pytorch/README.md

 ### MAKE SURE THAT YOU TRAIN THE MODEL FOR ATLEAST 10 EPOCHS BUT ALSO KEEP IT BELOW 25 EPOCHS

-Training procedure is really volatile, and these were the boundaries that I could find.
+The training procedure is really volatile, and these were the boundaries that I could find.
 I did not carry out an extensive search over the optimum number of epochs and these boundaries were obtained from initial tests.
-For this range, the loss function **atleast returned a numerical value**, however even in this case, if the model gets stuck in a bad optimum, the loss function starts giving out NaN values and this snowballs into the model not learning at all.
+For this range, the loss function **at least returned a numerical value**, however even in this case, if the model gets stuck in a bad optimum, the loss function starts giving out NaN values and this snowballs into the model not learning at all.

 <a name="someid"></a>Evaluating the model
 ------------------------------------------

-To recreate the experiments performed, first execute the following lines of code
+To recreate the experiments performed, first, execute the following lines of code

 ```sh
 cd data_utils